fengyanshi/NHWAVE_IBM/WIKI/_build/html/_sources/method_coordinate_implementation.rst.txt

 * in SUBROUTINE eval\_duvw, add :math:`\Gamma_s` as extra terms in the momentum equations.
 Specifically, add :math:`u_{\alpha} \Gamma_s` and :math:`w \Gamma_s` in :math:`R2`, :math:`R3` and :math:`R4`, which are combination of advection, Coriolis, horizontal diffusion and extra forcing terms.

-* The :math:`\Gamma_s` won't affect the pressure Poisson equation because we use it only in the first step of the splitting method.
+* modify the pressure Poisson solver based on :eq:`pressure`.